neurorobotics-uom/neurorobotics-uom.github.io/_pages/about.md

 title: About
 permalink: /
 subtitle:
-hire_banner_title: "We are looking for highly energetic and curious PhD students.
+hire_banner_title: "We are looking for enthusiastic candidates to conduct PhD research.
 If you are interested in joining us, please contact zhenhong.li@manchester.ac.uk"

 # profile: